gtroppee/mail_predictor/README.md

 ## 4 possible scenarios

-* The domain name and the identity are known.
+* The domain name and the identity (First name + last name) are known.
 => No predictions are made but the matching email address is returned.

 * The domain name is known (i.e. there's at least one existing email with this domain in the database) but the identity of the person is unknown.